uhai · Swahili for “life”

 Connect your Drive

 Point Uhai at the shared folder your photos and videos already live in.
-Read-only, revocable, nothing moves.
+Read-only, revocable, nothing moves and nothing is reorganised.

 2. 2